w3f/polkadot-wiki/docs/general/polkadot-direction.md

 permissionlessly, but because they are opt-in, the accord proposal will take effect until chains agree and sign up.

+To sum up, accords ensure that XCM messages securely sent via XCMP channels are faithfully interpreted by the receiver.

 Polkadot is the only ecosystem where accords can properly exist because it has an homogenous security layer that also provides a specific state transition function for each of its logic components.
 This allows patterns of cooperation between multiple logic components (i.e.,